Machine Learning Enabled Scalable Performance Prediction of Scientific Codes: Introduction

 PPT-AMMP at its core leverages modeling technologies that we have reported on before \cite{ppt-amm,ChennupatiSBTBM17,pypasst}.
 Our key contributions in this paper are (i) a \emph{fully automated nature} of our tool from high-level code $C$ as input (that does not need to be changed for our purposes) to performance prediction and (ii) a detailed \emph{pipeline model}, which is essential to accurately predict instruction-level parallelism.

 The capability to directly process high-level input code $C$ coupled with scalable prediction (to any input parameter value) sets PPT-AMMP apart from all other performance prediction tools.
-This approach is an alternative (more user-friendly) to our previous modeling philosophy in PPT that requires a user to write a skeleton app mimicking the behavior of the full code (see \cite{imcsim}).
+This approach is an more user-friendly alternative to our previous modeling philosophy in PPT that requires a user to write a skeleton app mimicking the behavior of the full code (see \cite{imcsim}).
 Eliminating this requirement has far-reaching consequences for the PPT software stack, such as necessitating learning basic block-count functions as well as reuse distance profiles based on small-scale instances through regression; ultimately PPT-AMMP is a much more analytical-flavored model compared to the original PPT that relies more on discrete-event simulation at its core.
-PPT-AMMP manages to run in time linear in the number of lines of the input codes $C$, which we denote as $|C|$ (and independent of the asymptotic runtime of $C$) with a one-time pre-processing effort that takes $O(|C|(|I|))$ steps, where $I$ denotes the set of input parameters to code $C$, and thus $|I|$ is the number of input parameters. $|I|$ is typically very small, two for matrix multiplication, namely the two input dimensions.
-For long running code, this simulation model runtime reduction is a big improvement in performance when compared to other instruction-level simulators, including traditional PPT.

 We note that higher-level parallelism in threading and MPI-style communication is of course crucially important for performance prediction of HPC systems.
 While we believe we see a technical path towards integrating PPT's MPI and threading models \cite{pads2016,ppt} with the more scalable PPT-AMMP approach, our focus in this paper is to capture instruction-level parallelism correctly.
 We leave higher-level parallelism integration for future work.